jgorman/stimulus-datatables/README.md

 while booting and return false for ghost events.

-Call `this.log(msg, data)` to write to the console log to debug custom `SDC` setups.
+Call `this.log(msg, data)` to write to the console log to debug custom controller setups.
 See below for an example.

 You can turn on debug messages by setting `{ debug: true }`.
 Call `this.debug(msg, data)` to write to console.log only when